eDot-web/Stopwatch/README.md

 # Stopwatch
-A simple, mobile-friendly stopwatch web app.
+A simple, mobile-friendly stopwatch web app build using Javascript